-That’s a good thing, since “it has been seeping into drinking water supplies around the country and has been detected in the blood of 95 percent of Americans, including pregnant women, as well as in the blood of marine organisms and Arctic polar bears.” (source)
+That’s a good thing since PFOA has been seeping into water sources all over the country and has been detected in the blood of 90 percent of Americans. (source)

-PFOA has been linked to low birth weight, other birth defects, cancer, pregnancy-induced hypertension and preeclampsia, and even high cholesterol in children – the cancers particularly in areas near plants where PFOA is produced.
-It’s in the bloodstream of 99% of Americans, including newborns and pregnant women and was found earlier this year to potentially reduce the response to vaccines, meaning that even vaccinated children could be more susceptible to the diseases against which they’re vaccinated. (source)
+PFOA has been linked to low birth weight, other birth defects, cancer, pregnancy-induced hypertension and preeclampsia, and even high cholesterol in children – the cancers particularly in areas near plants where PFOA is produced. (source)

 While I’m avoiding Teflon on my own stove, I know the rest of the world isn’t, so I’m comforted by the fact that I have a powerful Berkey filter to get other people’s junk out of my water supply.

-**PFOA is also in microwave popcorn, fast food containers, and stain-resistant furniture, carpet, and clothing!** (source)
+**PFOA is also in food containers, and stain-resistant furniture, carpet, and clothing!** (source)

 I made that part bold because was totally new information to me.
 I know my husband has plenty of khakis and dress shirts that are “stain resistant.”
 My laundry-hating self thought that was splendid until about I read that…